knowmics-lab/BacExplorer/README.md

-3) Output organization
+3) **Output organization**
-Inside the input folder the system will create an output folder with several subfolders:
+<br> Inside the input folder the system will create an output folder with several subfolders:
 - abricate
 - abricate_ecoli
 - agrvate